Is it 'untraditional' or 'nontraditional'?

-3. We're not having normal bachelor/bachelorette parties.
+3. We're not having traditional bachelor/bachelorette parties.

 I'm personally not super into binge-drinking (anymore) and don't find strip clubs to be that compelling.
 If you haven't already gathered this, I don't think it makes sense to do things that I don't like doing just because I'm getting married.
 When we get to Hawaii, Joe will be doing a "guys day" golf outing and my sisters are putting on a small bridal shower for me a few weeks before the wedding which will probably include champagne, chocolate, savory snacks, and maybe even a barre class (a few of my favorite things).

-4. We're not having a rehearsal.
+4. We're not having a traditional wedding rehearsal.